 Property seized by the Police Department, is under the protection of the Police Department.
 It is your responsibility to contact the Property Officer as soon as possible if you wish to claim your property.
+To ensure safety, medical and marijuana property will not be released to owners without a court order.
 Property will not be held longer than the indicated dates.
 If you need assistance, or a special circumstance/need arises, please contact the Property Officer.

 PROPERTY AND EVIDENCE

 Misdemeanor Arrest- Items will be held until the date of sentencing

 ITEMS BOOKED AS SAFEKEEPING: Items will be held 60 days.
 Unclaimed items will be disposed of according to the law.
 A friend or relative may pick up items with a written and signed note from the true owner of the property (cell phones, computers, or other property which contains or may contain private or identifying information in addition to weapons cannot be released).